nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `clear`

-- Note that anything written after the `clear` command will be ignored.
+- Note that any arguments written after the `clear` command will be ignored.

 Example: